Smash and grab amid holiday youth crime spike in Hawke’s Bay

 Emergency services were also kept busy responding to several suspicious fires in Napier and Hastings, with youths being treated as suspects in at least two of them.

-Video from the scene showed the block’s roof engulfed in flames while firefighters fought the blaze, as onlookers on the busy street watched.
+Video from the scene showed the block’s roof engulfed in flames as onlookers on the busy street watched.

 A Fire and Emergency NZ spokeswoman said they had received several calls as the blaze spread through the building, but it had been quickly dampened down once firefighters arrived.